metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_ibmvpc_cluster_v1beta2_manifest.md

 Required:

 - `protocol` (String) protocol defines the traffic protocol used for the Security Group Rule.
-- `remotes` (Attributes List) remotes is a set of VPCSecurityGroupRuleRemote's that define the traffic allowed by the Rule's remote.Specifying multiple VPCSecurityGroupRuleRemote's creates a unique Security Group Rule with the shared Protocol, PortRange, etc.This allows for easier management of Security Group Rule's for sets of CIDR's, IP's, etc. (see [below for nested schema](#nestedatt--spec--network--security_groups--rules--destination--remotes))
+- `remotes` (Attributes List) remotes is a set of VPCSecurityGroupRuleRemote's that define the traffic allowed by the Rule's remote.
+Specifying multiple VPCSecurityGroupRuleRemote's creates a unique Security Group Rule with the shared Protocol, PortRange, etc. This allows for easier management of Security Group Rule's for sets of CIDR's, IP's, etc. (see [below for nested schema](#nestedatt--spec--network--security_groups--rules--destination--remotes))

 Optional:

-- `icmp_code` (Number) icmpCode is the ICMP code for the Rule.Only used when Protocol is VPCSecurityGroupRuleProtocolIcmp.
+- `icmp_code` (Number) icmpCode is the ICMP code for the Rule.
+Only used when Protocol is VPCSecurityGroupRuleProtocolIcmp.
-- `icmp_type` (Number) icmpType is the ICMP type for the Rule.Only used when Protocol is VPCSecurityGroupRuleProtocolIcmp.
+- `icmp_type` (Number) icmpType is the ICMP type for the Rule.
+Only used when Protocol is VPCSecurityGroupRuleProtocolIcmp.
 - `port_range` (Attributes) portRange is a range of ports allowed for the Rule's remote. (see [below for nested schema](#nestedatt--spec--network--security_groups--rules--destination--port_range))

 <a id="nestedatt--spec--network--security_groups--rules--destination--remotes"></a>